 You may find Juneteenth street fairs in major cities across the United States.
 Complete with music, marching, step shows and vendors, it’s sure to be a fun time for everyone.Continue to 5 of 9 below.

 05 of 09

 The gathering together of family and friends is an important part of the Juneteenth celebration.
-Slavery tore thousands of family members apart, so family reunions symbolize reunification and strengthening of bonds.
-Gather some of your relatives this year in remembrance.
+Slavery tore thousands of families apart, and family reunions symbolize the reunification and strengthening of ancestral bonds.
+Gather some of your relatives this year in commemoration.

 06 of 09